Second-order Asymptotic Analysis of Tail Probabilities of Bidimensional Randomly Weighted Sums: Application and simulation

 \subsection{Simulation study}

-In this subsection, we aim to check the accuracy of the approximation for the joint tail probability and the sum tail probability of the randomly weighted sums in Theorems \ref{the:1} and \ref{the:2} with any fixed $m,n\in \N$ via the crude Monte Carlo method.
-We will illustrate the improvement of our second-order results compared with the first-order asymptotics for $P(S_m^\theta>x,T_n^\Theta>y)$ and $P(S_m^\theta+T_n^\Theta>x+y)$.
+In this subsection, our aim is to check the precision of the approximation for the joint tail probability and the sum tail probability of the randomly weighted sums in Corollaries \ref{the:1} and \ref{the:2} with any fixed $m,n\in \N$ via the crude Monte Carlo method.
+We will illustrate the improvement of our second-order results compared to the first-order asymptotics for $\p(S_m^\xi>x,T_n^\eta>y)$ and $\p(S_m^\xi+T_n^\eta>x+y)$.

 Firstly, the generic random pair $(X,Y)$ is linked through a bivariate FGM distribution of the form \eqref{eq:FGM} with $r\in[-1,1]$.
 Suppose that $n=m=2$.
 Let the primary random variables $X_1,X_2$ and $Y_1,Y_2$, respectively, follow the two Pareto distributions